Wesztman/mkdocs-azure-pipelines/README.md

 ```

 > Alternatively if you want to save some time and only intend to run tox you can
-> install only the tox group of dependencies with `pdm install -G tox`.
+> install only the dev group of dependencies with `pdm install -G dev`.

 #### 3. Run tests, linting and formatting checks, pre-commit hooks, type checking as well as building the package